lesleyrs/Client3/README.md

 ```
 TODO: midi fading + scape_main stutters so it's moved to post load + get rid of SDL2 dependency for audio (check tinymidipcm)
 TODO: use emscriptens indexeddb api to store data files
-TODO: if the tab is unfocused on web without tinysoundfont running the game will speed up.
+TODO: if the tab is unfocused on web the game will speed up.
+SDL2 audio seems to fix this.
 The typescript client uses absolute time for idlecycles.
 TODO: fullscreen option button
 TODO: mobile controls + osk + mice
 TODO: cleanup key input + preventDefault some stuff + check SDL_emscriptenevents.c for other emscripten events usage